 Sometime in 1953, Magna established a line of amplifiers with model numbers in the "100"s.
-They replaced the earlier amplifiers that carried model numbers that began at "M-192" and usually came with circuit updates and adoption of the 12AX7 pre-amp tube.
+They replaced the earlier amplifiers that carried model numbers that followed a "M-xxx-x" pattern (Like M-197-3).
+The new models also came with new cabinet designs as well as circuit updates.

 Amplifiers were finished in both pearloid "mother of pearl" plastic (AKA MOTS: mother of toilet-seat), and a tan "leathette" finish.
 1954 models might also have been finished in fabrics, like some of the 1953 models.
-The MOTS coverings actually continued until 1958 or 1959, although the production numbers of the MOTS amps declined as years went on.
+The MOTS coverings actually continued until late 1958, although the production numbers of the MOTS amps declined as years went on.
 They were primarily paired with similarly cover steel guitars.

 Above are two amps, a plastic covered 1955 and a brown leatherette covered 1956.
 Notice the grill cloth emblems are different for each year.